 }

-In Java, if a class is using a generic type (T) without bounds, the compiler will replace T with the Object while compiling.
-This enables the code to be used by older Java versions that are not compatible with the generics.
-All methods are referencing T as Object after the type erasure, so there is only type safety at the compile time.
-When the values are extracted, explicit casting is required at runtime.
+In Java, if a class is using a generic type (T) without bounds, the compiler will replace T with Object while compiling.
+This enables the code to be used by older Java versions that are not compatible with generics.
+All methods are referencing T as an Object after the type erasure, so there is only type safety at compile time.
+When the values are extracted, explicit type casting in Java generics is required at runtime.
 Since T is not bounded, it is replaced with the Object.

 Example 2: Bounded Type Parameter (T extends Number)